Tampa's WestShore Plaza reopens

-TAMPA – WestShore Plaza reopened on Friday with limited hours of 11 a.m. to 7 p.m.
+TAMPA — WestShore Plaza reopened recently with limited hours of 11 a.m. to 7 p.m.

 Planned reopening dates for individual tenants may vary, so guests are encouraged to call ahead and to follow along on Facebook and Instagram @WestShorePlaza for the most up-to-date information.

-"WestShore Plaza remains focused on providing a safe and enjoyable experience for everyone.
-In the continued need to address COVID-19, the Center has proactively implemented additions to the Code of Conduct, effective immediately and until further notice," it said in a news release.
+“WestShore Plaza remains focused on providing a safe and enjoyable experience for everyone.
+In the continued need to address COVID-19, the Center has proactively implemented additions to the Code of Conduct, effective immediately and until further notice,” mall management said in a news release.

 The Code of Conduct is posted on property and available online.